 Cafe Bustelo Espresso Style is a dark roast Keurig K-cup coffee.
 Keep in mind that espresso is a brewing method.
 It is not a type of bean or roasting.
 Unfortunately, Keurig brewers are not capable of making a true espresso.
-But, with a little roasting know how and tweaking of water levels, this little baby comes pretty darn close.
+But, with a little roasting know-how and tweaking of water levels, this little baby comes pretty darn close.

-I chose to brew mine on the 8 ounce water setting of my Keurig 2.0.
+I chose to brew mine on the 8-ounce water setting of my Keurig 2.0.
 I would recommend going with even less water than that, perhaps 6 ounces, maybe if you are feeling daring, what the heck...go with 4.
-The result was a pitch black cup of coffee with little or no translucency.
+The result was a pitch-black cup of coffee with little or no translucency.

 The first sip was startlingly packed with flavor.
-There is an odd dry sensation occurring with this Kcup but, that seemed to disapear with the addition of cream.
+There is an odd dry sensation occurring with this Kcup but, that seemed to disappear with the addition of cream.
 The body is full and smooth.
 There are minimal hints of syrupy sweetness as is common with espresso.
 The taste lingers on the tongue for an enjoyable amount of time.
 Although this is a dark roast and the term espresso may scare some away, it is fairly easy to drink.
-Some dark roasts coffees are so in your face that it is a turn off.
+Some dark roasts coffees are so in your face that it is a turn-off.
 Cafe Bustelo Espresso managed to pull off a daring coffee that is anything but overdone.

 I would recommend Cafe Bustelo Espresso Style to all dark roast coffee drinkers.
 Medium roast fans, if you are looking for a little something more, give this one a shot.
-This K-cup would not be well suited for light and flavored coffee lovers.Have you tried Cafe Bustelo?
-Please, tell us what you think.
+This K-cup would not be well suited for light and flavored coffee lovers.